-Turner Definition of Table 3: Entitlement Matrix 22 No Type of Application Definition of Componentian Dollar 23 Implementation Issues 24 Beeneneible Ageney No. Loss Application Entitled Person Compensation Policy 23 Responsible Agency 1 Loss of Agricultural Legal Compensation at replacement value (as per Fees, taxes, and other The Valuation Committee private land, ^a titleholders/ RFCTLARRA, 2013) or land-for-land where feasible. ^c If charges should be will determine replacement land homestead land or traditional land-for-land is offered, titles will be in the name of original completed within a year value as per the titleholders ^b landowners.
-Joint titles in the name of husband and wife of compensation procedures outlined in the vacant plot will be offered in the case of married affected persons ^d payment and for land of subsequent sections of this document.
-PMU will ensure • Fees, taxes, and other charges related to replacement equivalent size. land (applicable to all parcels of replacement land, which Vulnerable households provision of notice. totals the equivalent area of land acquired, if parcels of will be identified during CMSC 25 with support of non-contiguous land are bought due to the unavailability the census.
-DBO contractor and of one contiguous parcel). the census.
-CAPPC will verify the One-time resettlement allowance of ₹50,000 per affected family New land registrations extent of impacts through a family and titles should be 100% survey of affected One of the options from: (i) job for at least one member of the effected formily is preject which has supported impact on completed prior to persons, determine the affected family in project which has created impact or project assistance, and identify in similar such other project; (ii) one-time payment of closure/completion. vulnerable households. ₹500,000 per family; (iii) annuity policy that shall not pay ciccuro/completion. less than ₹2,000 per month per family for 20 years with appropriate indexation to the Consumer Price Index for Agricultural Labourers.
-All displaced families^e will receive both: (i) one time • All displaced lamilies' will receive both.
-(1) one time Shifting assistance of ₹50,000 towards transport costs etc.; and (ii) monthly subsistence allowance of ₹3,000 for one year (total ₹36,000) from the date of award.
-Schedules Castes/Scheduled Tribes from scheduled areas will receive additional ₹50,000 towards the same All affected families^f will receive: (i) compensation for damage to land/quality of land (if any) sustained by reason of severing land proposed for acquisition or adjoining lands from/to affected land; calculated from the date of preliminary notification till the date of final award; (ii) Bonafide ; resulting from diminution of the profits of the land between the time of the publication of the Declaration for taking possession of land and the time of the Collector's taking actual possession of the land; and (iii) Compensation incidental to such change if affected
+Type of Definition of Implementation No. Loss Application Entitled Person Compensation Policy 25 Issues 26 Responsible Agency 1 Loss of private land Agricultural land, ^a homestead land or vacant plot Legal titleholders/ traditional titleholders ^b Compensation at replacement value (as per RFCTLARRA, 2013) or land-for-land where feasible.^c If land-for-land is offered, titles will be in the name of original landowners.
+Joint titles in the name of husband and wife will be offered in the case of married affected persons^d Fees, taxes, and other charges related to replacement land (applicable to all parcels of replacement land, which totals the equivalent area of land acquired, if parcels of non-contiguous land are bought due to the unavailability of one contiguous parcel).
+One-time resettlement allowance of ₹50,000 per affected family One of the options from: (i) job for at least one member of the affected family in project which has created impact or in similar such other project; (ii) one-time payment of ₹500,000 per family; (iii) annuity policy that shall not pay less than ₹2,000 per month per family for 20 years with appropriate indexation to the Consumer Price Index for Agricultural Labourers.
+All displaced families^e will receive both: (i) one time Shifting assistance of ₹50,000 towards transport costs etc.; and (ii) monthly subsistence allowance of ₹3,000 for one year (total ₹36,000) from the date of award.
+Schedules Castes/Scheduled Tribes from scheduled areas will receive additional ₹50,000 towards the same All affected families^f will receive: (i) compensation for damage to land/quality of land (if any) sustained by reason of severing land proposed for acquisition or adjoining lands from/to affected land; calculated from the date of preliminary notification till the date of final award; (ii) Bonafide; resulting from diminution of the profits of the land between the time of the publication of the Declaration for taking possession of land and the time of the Collector's taking actual possession of the land; and (iii) Compensation incidental to such change if affected Fees, taxes, and other charges should be completed within a year of compensation payment and for land of equivalent size.
+Vulnerable households will be identified during the census.
+New land registrations and titles should be completed prior to project closure/completion.
+The Valuation Committee will determine replacement value as per the procedures outlined in the subsequent sections of this document.
+PMU will ensure provision of notice.
+CMSC 27 with support of DBO contractor and CAPPC will verify the extent of impacts through a 100% survey of affected persons, determine assistance, and identify vulnerable households.